Marijuana Use and Life Insurance: Can cannabis keep you from getting coverage?

 The insurance company will also look for signs of potential abuse, like seeing multiple doctors, refilling too frequently, whether you also use marijuana or other drugs recreationally, and more.

 But ultimately, it depends on the insurance company’s life insurance risk assessment to offer you life insurance.
-Haddow continues, “If all the factors are favorable and the underlying impairment can be priced appropriately, according to your guidelines, then an offer is warranted.”
+If a provider determines you are low enough of a risk to invest in, then you will receive an offer.

 Life Insurance Rating Class by Level of Risk